 Meet Our Staff

-Lindsey serves as the part-time coordinator for both the Missisquoi River Basin Association and the Upper Missisquoi and Trout Rivers Wild and Scenic Committee.
-A biologist by trade and inclination, Lindsey worked most recently as an environmental consultant, specializing in surveys for endangered bats; she is still involved with bats through the Vermont Bat Center and will happily talk your ear off about some of her favorite animals.
+Lindsey serves as the part-time coordinator for both the Missisquoi River Basin Association and the Upper Missisquoi and Trout Rivers Wild & Scenic Committee.
+A biologist by training and inclination, for a time Lindsey specialized in surveying for endangered bats; she is still involved with bats through the Vermont Bat Center and will happily talk your ear off about some of her favorite animals.
 She grew up in Brookfield, Vermont, and now resides in Jay, where she loves to explore rivers both new and old with her husband and their many pets (or at least the dogs).

 Lindsey Wight, Executive Director